tpacba/tpacba.github.io/README.md

 # "SnakePort"
-An interation of the retro arcade game Snake with my web developer portfolio, tpacba.github.io, using Material-UI for design.
+An integration of the retro arcade game Snake with my web developer portfolio, tpacba.github.io, using Material-UI for design.